DavidIfebueme/zatboard/README.md

 - **Solution:** Users attach a persistent reply-to shielded address and digitally sign their first message.
 - Coordinators (directory managers) then know where to send responses.

-### Chain Latency

-- Zcash block time ≈ 75 seconds.
-- For commands (e.g., `ls folder`), aggressive local polling and buffering are used so responses appear quickly.
-- For chats, the delay is embraced — branding them as asynchronous private message boards.

 ---

 ## Features